Solo travel is one of the most rewarding ways to experience a social city like Barcelona.

 - Food markets are a perfect choice for solo travelers.
 Many are home to their own assortment of bars, where locals will stop for a quick bite—sometimes with friends, but often on their own—as they go about their shopping.
 You can also buy some local products from the stalls and take it to a nearby park for a picnic.

-We’ll let you in on a secret: our food tours in Barcelona have no minimum number of guests required for an experience to run.
-That means you’re more than welcome to sign up as a solo traveler—in fact, it’s one of the best ways to meet people and experience local culture while you’re here!
+We’ll let you in on a secret: our food tours in Barcelona are some of the best ways to meet other curious foodies and experience local culture while you’re here!
 We can’t wait to show you the best of the Catalan capital: its food, people and so much more.

 Life is too short to speak one language and stay in one place.
 In 2015, this philosophy took her from familiar Ohio to sunny southern Spain.
 Usually drinking tinto de verano, reading Lorca, or attempting to dance flamenco (not all at once).
 Follow her blog, Viatic Couture, for more.